ke2ek/Algorithm/practice/Algorithmic-Problem-Solving-Strategies/28_Graph-DFS/README.md

 - Use every edge of a graph `exactly once`.
 - The source vertex is the same as the destination vertex.
 - Each vertex in an euler circuit has even edges if the graph is undirected.
-	- i.e. if one of vertexes has odd edges, the graph can not have an euler circuit.
+	- i.e. if one of vertices has odd edges, the graph can not have an euler circuit.
 - If the graph has two or more components(subsets), a component can be an euler circuit, but not the graph.
 - Time complexity = O(|V| * |E|)